-4. I don't know of a great place to stay near Sierra Vista.
-But I do know 3 great places to over-night in Bisbee (E).
-Copper City Inn B&B; Hotel San Ramon; and Eldorado Suites Hotel.
-I have stayed overnight in all 3 and highly recommend them to you.
+4. Near Hereford is the Casa de San Pedro, a wonderful B&B with breakfast and birds.
+There are at least 3 great places to overnight in Bisbee (E).
+Copper City Inn B&B; the Copper Queen Hotel and the Eldorado Suites Hotel.
+I highly recommend them to you.
 Click on the links for my reviews.

 5. Take your time exploring Bisbee.
 Do go to the Bisbee Mining & Historical Museum.
-Here is the best place to understand Bisbee's historical importance.
-Say "Hi" to our friend, Carrie.
-She's the museum director.
+Here is the best place to understand Bisbee’s historical importance.
+Say “Hi” to our friend, Carrie.
+She’s the museum director.
 You can also see her in one of our Bisbee videos here.
 You can easily spend more than a day in this historic town and not see everything.
 Check out our Bisbee dining recommendations here.
-The best are Santiago's; Cafe' Roka; and High Desert Market.
+The best may be Cafe’ Roka, Copper Pig and High Desert Market.
 All different.
 All very good.

 There are a couple of modern hotels on the main highway, but none are in the least authentic.
 Nor are they easy walking distance to the historic district.
 The Larian Motel on Fremont Street would be perfectly at home on Route 66.

-Take Dr. Jay's Tombstone Walking Tour.
-The good doctor gives an entertaining and highly informative tour of the real Tombstone as it was in the 1880's.
-Those who have taken Dr. Jay's Tombstone Walking Tour experience "The Town Too Tough To Die" very differently than those who don't.
-That's because, like me, Dr. Jay believes the historical facts are far more interesting than the fiction.
+In season, take Dr. Jay’s Tombstone Walking Tour.
+The good doctor gives an entertaining and highly informative tour of the real Tombstone as it was in the 1880s.
+Those who have taken Dr. Jay’s Tombstone Walking Tour experience “The Town Too Tough To Die” very differently than those who don’t.
+That’s because, like me, Dr. Jay believes the historical facts are far more interesting than fiction.
 (When it comes to Tombstone, there is a lot of fiction.)

-Do not miss the museum at the Tombstone Courthouse or the Tombstone Epitaph newspaper office (get the news flash from late 1881), and the Bird Cage Theater (say "Hi" to Billy).
+Do not miss the museum at the Tombstone Courthouse or the Tombstone Epitaph newspaper office (get the news flash from late 1881), and the Bird Cage Theater (say “Hi” to Billy).
 The OK Corral re-enactment of The Gunfight is the most popular attraction in Tombstone.
-Read my review here.
+Read my review of the OK Corral here.